gnu-user/finance-research/README.md

 ===========================

 This project contains the basis of the exploratory research I did as part of my undergraduate research during the summer of 2013.
-The purpose of the research was tobetter understand the impact of the short-selling activities of high frequency traders and the effect of the short-selling ban during the recent financial crisis.
+The purpose of the research was to better understand the impact of the short-selling activities of high frequency traders and the effect of the short-selling ban during the recent financial crisis.